umarhassan-mitodl/21m.380-spring-2016/content/pages/instructor-insights/learning-actively-in-groups.md

 There is some time in the week after the class session to record additional sounds as a group, but I encourage students to record as much as possible right away in class, so they quickly get a practical understanding of the sounds they'll need to work with.

-The {{% resource_link "08e870bc-1064-492a-8c59-a6c0d63f6c85" "MIT Lewis Music Library" %}} is an invaluable resource for students during this process.
+The [MIT Lewis Music Library](https://libraries.mit.edu/music/) is an invaluable resource for students during this process.
 The librarians, who are incredibly accommodating, provide students with portable sound recorders and high-quality headphones.

 This class session, perhaps because of its intensity and momentum, works well.
 Students are engaged and actively learning throughout the 80 minutes.